As You Were

 "It's too risky," Harry said, intractable.

-Hermione began to respond yet again and Ginny was done with the whole conversation — Harry and Hermione were going to circuitously argue for who knew how long and they didn't need Ginny standing there to do it.
+Hermione began to respond yet again and Ginny was done with the whole conversation.
+The two of them were going to circuitously argue for who knew how long, and they didn't need Ginny standing there to do it.
 She grabbed a scone and sat down next to Ron, who was also ignoring the clashing of his best friends in the background.